-- A SARI patient will be considered as vaccinated against influenza with any vaccine during the current season if he/she has received at least one dose of the influenza vaccine ≥14 days before SARI symptom onset. - A SARI patient will be considered as unvaccinated if he/she did not receive influenza vaccine in the current season of if he/she was vaccinated after onset of symptoms.
+- A SARI patient will be considered as vaccinated against influenza with any vaccine as part of the current influenza vaccination campaign if he/she has received one dose of the influenza vaccine ≥14 days before SARI symptom onset. - A SARI patient will be considered as unvaccinated if he/she did not receive influenza vaccine as part of the current influenza vaccination campaign or if he/she was vaccinated after onset of symptoms.
 (Anyone vaccinated <14 days before SARI symptom onset will be excluded from the primary analysis).